World Cup 2022 European Qualifiers: Who has qualified for Qatar? Group tables, standings, fixtures, dates

-The road to Qatar 2022 for European nations is up and running with UEFA's 55 member associations halfway through their qualifying campaigns to reach the finals next year.
+The road to Qatar 2022 continues for European nations - who is in shape to reach next year's World Cup finals?

 Here, we run through the state of play in each of the 10 groups as the tables start to take shape and provide the lowdown on the qualification process and key dates.